You've Been Framed!

-You've Been Framed! was a British television programme where viewers contributed to the programme with their humorous home movies for the entertainment of others.
+You've Been Framed! is a British television programme where viewers contributed to the programme with their humorous home movies for the entertainment of others.
 The series began on 14 April 1990 and ended on 27 August 2022.

 History

 Harry Hill pictured in 2016.
-Hill was the Narrator from 2004, until the show ended in 2022.
+Hill was the Narrator from 2004 until the show ended in 2022.

 The show's format is based on the Japanese show Fun TV with Kato-chan and Ken-chan (1986), which was also the basis for America's Funniest Home Videos (1989).
 The show is also similar in format to a number of other shows worldwide, such as Australia's Funniest Home Video Show (1991).
 In a deal with various foreign producers of similar shows, many imported clips are used, in exchange for home-grown videos from the United Kingdom.

 The show was first commissioned as a pilot and aired on ITV on 14 April 1990 with Jeremy Beadle as the host; a second pilot was also commissioned and aired on 1 September 1990.
 Both pilots were a success, with a full series commissioned, which began airing on 6 January 1991.
 The early Beadle era featured more audience participation: for example, brief interviews with people who had been featured in clips, and the audience voting for their favourite clip at the end of each show, with the winners throughout the series going through to the final, in a bid to win a £5,000 cash prize at the end of the series.

 The show was referenced in the closing episode of Bottom, "Carnival", in 1995 with the name Jeremy Beadle's Viciously Hilarious Violent Domestic Incidents, for which the lead characters Richie and Eddie tried to film a fake clip they would later submit for it.
 A segment was introduced showcasing clips which had obviously been faked, called "Named, Framed and Shamed!", which ended when the studio was ditched in favour of an apartment setting later on when Jonathan Wilkes was presenting.
 This segment was also tried out during the Beadle era, under the name 'Dodgy Clip Alert'.
 Another parody of the series, You've Been Filmed!, featured as a short clip from the "Clip Round" in a 2009 episode of comedy panel show Shooting Stars, where the comedians from the series appeared in their own clearly faked video clips.

 The format was tweaked in later years, and the studio set and logo changed several times.
 Lisa Riley took over the role as host, after Beadle was dismissed from the role in 1998.
 While the programme was presented by Jonathan Wilkes, who replaced Riley in 2003, the feature where the studio audience voted for which clip was the best of the show returned, under the name 'Clip for a Trip', with the person who sent in the winning clip receiving £1,000.